iqquee/urlbox/README.md

 Just initialise the UrlboxClient and make a screenshot of a URL in seconds.

+# Get Started
+In other to use this package, you need to first head over to https://urlbox.io to create an account to get your `Publishable Key` (api key) and `Secret Key`.
 # Documentation
 See the [Urlbox API Docs](https://www.urlbox.io/docs/overview)